gamesbook/protograf/docs/source/useful_resources.rst

 ..
 NOTE::

-   Inclusion of these links does **not** constitute a recommendation of them or their use!
+   Inclusion of these links does **not** constitute a recommendation!
+   As always, check the conditions of use and any terms and conditions.

 Icons, Art and Images
 =====================